92nd Engineer Battalion: Unit crest

 The distinctive unit insignia (DUI) is directly related to the battalion's history.
 The four points of the diamond represent the four campaigns in which the battalion participated during World War II.
 The cross is symbolic of the royal arms of Italy, the country in which the four campaigns took place.
 The colors of the crest, scarlet and white, are the colors of the Army Corps of Engineers.
 GLORIA AD CAPUT VENIRE is the battalion motto and translated means GLORY IN ACHIEVEMENT.

 Approved on 19 January 1956, the Coat of Arms consists of two crossed bamboo poles, an upright sword as well as a green disk with gold star in the center, placed above the scarlet and white shield with the black diamond symbol in the center.
 This represents the unit's war service in Vietnam.
 According to The Institute of Heraldry, "The crossed bamboo poles symbolize the general support, rebuilding and construction projects of the 92d Engineer Battalion.
 The green disc alludes to the tropical region and the five-pointed star represents the four Meritorious Unit Commendations and the Vietnamese Civil Action Medal awarded the unit."

 Battalion motto

 Glory in Achievement – LTC Harry W. Lombard, Commander of the 92D Engineer Battalion, in 1967, recorded this definition in the battalion records, of the meaning associated with the motto.
 "A word is shallow, a promise unfullfilled, a battle never won until the object we have sought is ours.
 Then there is success, and glory in achievement.
 This is our goal: Our words, commands; each promise is kept; the battle won.
 In peace and war it is not the task at hand that matters but the manner in which it is undertaken.
 When any group puts forth their all in a combined effort, and by so doing accomplishes its mission, it has attained the highest honor – Glory in Achievement."

-Essayons

-Let us Try – The U.S. Army Corps of Engineers is rich in history; built the earth works at Bunker Hill, the bridges at the Imjin River in Korea, and the port at Cam Ranh in Vietnam.
-"Engineer Soldiers have been shelled, bombed, starved and frozen, but, no matter how hopeless the situation seemed, the officers and Soldiers never forgot, ESSAYONS".